yanleclerc/yanleclerc/README.md

 ### Hi there 👋

+I'm Yan from Canada and I study in Computer Science/Software engineering.
+I really enjoy learning new languages and frameworks and test my skills on personal web-based projects.

+While I'm not on my keyboard, I'm probably lifthing heavy stuff or gathering with friends around cold beverages.🥃

 <!--
 **yanleclerc/yanleclerc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.